ch007m/function-knative/README.md

 ## Run project locally

-- The Spring Boot `Hello` project exposes a `Function` an endpoint that a user can access to get a response.
+- The Spring Boot `Hello` project exposes a `Function` as an endpoint that a user can access to get a response.
 The url to access the endpoint is defined using the name of the function.
 In our example, the function `hello()` will then become accessible using the following url `/hello`.
   The input parameter is the name of the `User` which is used to return as output a `Greeting` message `Welcome, user's name`.
 ```java